RPM International (NYSE:RPM) Announces Quarterly Earnings Results

-RPM International (NYSE:RPM – Get Free Report) announced its quarterly earnings data on Wednesday.
-The specialty chemicals company reported $1.64 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $1.55 by $0.09, MarketWatch Earnings reports.
-The firm had revenue of $2.01 billion during the quarter, compared to the consensus estimate of $1.97 billion.
+RPM International (NYSE:RPM – Get Free Report) released its quarterly earnings results on Wednesday.
+The specialty chemicals company reported $1.64 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.55 by $0.09, MarketWatch Earnings reports.
 RPM International had a return on equity of 26.83% and a net margin of 6.96%.
-The business’s revenue for the quarter was up 4.1% on a year-over-year basis.
-During the same quarter in the prior year, the company earned $1.47 EPS.
+The business had revenue of $2.01 billion during the quarter, compared to analyst estimates of $1.97 billion.
+During the same quarter in the previous year, the company posted $1.47 earnings per share.
+RPM International’s revenue for the quarter was up 4.1% on a year-over-year basis.

-In related news, SVP Edward W. Moore sold 3,966 shares of RPM International stock in a transaction on Thursday, August 3rd.
-The stock was sold at an average price of $103.02, for a total transaction of $408,577.32.
-Following the completion of the sale, the senior vice president now owns 56,473 shares of the company’s stock, valued at $5,817,848.46.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
-In related news, CEO Frank C. Sullivan sold 20,433 shares of the company’s stock in a transaction on Wednesday, August 2nd.
-The shares were sold at an average price of $103.54, for a total value of $2,115,632.82.
-Following the completion of the transaction, the chief executive officer now directly owns 1,117,072 shares in the company, valued at $115,661,634.88.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, SVP Edward W. Moore sold 3,966 shares of the stock in a transaction on Thursday, August 3rd.
-The shares were sold at an average price of $103.02, for a total value of $408,577.32.
+In other news, SVP Edward W. Moore sold 3,966 shares of the stock in a transaction that occurred on Thursday, August 3rd.
+The stock was sold at an average price of $103.02, for a total value of $408,577.32.
+Following the sale, the senior vice president now directly owns 56,473 shares in the company, valued at $5,817,848.46.
+The sale was disclosed in a document filed with the SEC, which is available at this link.
+In related news, VP Matthew T. Ratajczak sold 6,137 shares of the stock in a transaction that occurred on Thursday, August 3rd.
+The stock was sold at an average price of $103.29, for a total value of $633,890.73.
+Following the transaction, the vice president now owns 29,451 shares of the company’s stock, valued at $3,041,993.79.
+The sale was disclosed in a legal filing with the SEC, which can be accessed through the SEC website.
+Also, SVP Edward W. Moore sold 3,966 shares of the stock in a transaction that occurred on Thursday, August 3rd.
+The stock was sold at an average price of $103.02, for a total value of $408,577.32.
 Following the completion of the transaction, the senior vice president now directly owns 56,473 shares in the company, valued at approximately $5,817,848.46.
 The disclosure for this sale can be found here.
-Insiders have sold 30,536 shares of company stock worth $3,158,101 in the last three months.
-1.50% of the stock is currently owned by corporate insiders.
+Over the last three months, insiders have sold 30,536 shares of company stock worth $3,158,101.
+1.50% of the stock is currently owned by company insiders.

 Analysts Set New Price Targets

-A number of analysts recently issued reports on RPM shares.
-Bank of America raised their price objective on shares of RPM International from $97.00 to $99.00 in a report on Thursday.
-StockNews.com raised shares of RPM International from a “hold” rating to a “buy” rating in a report on Thursday.
-Deutsche Bank Aktiengesellschaft raised RPM International from a “hold” rating to a “buy” rating and raised their target price for the stock from $90.00 to $118.00 in a research report on Thursday, July 27th.
-TheStreet upgraded RPM International from a “c+” rating to a “b+” rating in a research note on Wednesday, July 26th.
-Finally, BMO Capital Markets boosted their price objective on RPM International from $119.00 to $120.00 and gave the company an “outperform” rating in a research note on Thursday.
-One investment analyst has rated the stock with a sell rating, six have issued a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat.com, the stock currently has an average rating of “Hold” and a consensus price target of $103.80.
+A number of research firms have recently weighed in on RPM.
+Bank of America upped their price objective on RPM International from $97.00 to $99.00 in a research note on Thursday.
+Morgan Stanley upped their price objective on RPM International from $88.00 to $107.00 and gave the stock an “equal weight” rating in a research note on Monday, July 31st.
+BMO Capital Markets increased their price target on RPM International from $119.00 to $120.00 and gave the company an “outperform” rating in a research note on Thursday.
+Royal Bank of Canada increased their price target on RPM International from $103.00 to $105.00 in a research note on Friday.
+Finally, Deutsche Bank Aktiengesellschaft raised RPM International from a “hold” rating to a “buy” rating and increased their price target for the company from $90.00 to $118.00 in a research note on Thursday, July 27th.
+One analyst has rated the stock with a sell rating, six have assigned a hold rating and four have assigned a buy rating to the company.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and an average target price of $103.80.

 View Our Latest Research Report on RPM